No more ‘us and them’

 • My life in the pews, black and white: Covering the 50th anniversary of the Atlanta meeting on race relations in Churches of Christ has journalist thinking about his own history.

 • From the 1968 archive: Atlanta conference studies race.

 Part 4: Abilene, Texas, sermon

 • Once-segregated Christian university targets racism with launch of new research center: Founding director urges churches to speak out against ‘situations that carry the foul scent of racial injustice.’

 Part 5: Oklahoma Christian University apology

 • After 50 years, an apology: Oklahoma Christian University asks for forgiveness from former students, arrested and expelled on racially tinged charges.

-• Racial concerns prompt renaming of Oklahoma university’s Hardeman Auditorium: Main auditorium on campus will honor Benton and Paula Baugh, major donors and Christians involved in racial unity efforts in Houston.
+• Racial concerns prompt renaming of Christian university’s auditorium: Main chapel venue at Oklahoma Christian will honor Benton and Paula Baugh, major donors and Christians involved in racial unity efforts in Houston.

 Subscribe today to receive more inspiring articles like this one delivered straight to your inbox twice a month.